rpmartz/rpmartz.github.io/_posts/2016-05-18-booktrackr-client-part-02.md

 ## Wrap Up

-The only other thing we need to do is update our `SecurityConfig` class to permit unauthenticated requests to our JS files, which you can look at in the PR.
+The only other things we need to do are add a `HomeController` to serve our `index.html` and update our`SecurityConfig` class to permit unauthenticated requests to our JS files, both of which you can look at in the PR.
 If you run the `wiredep` and `inject` tasks and then run the application, you should see the markup from `home/partials.html`.

 ### Resources